OFFICE OF THE SELECTBOARD

 EXECUTIVE SESSION

-Edwards made a motion to come out of executive session.
+Edwards made a motion to come out of executive session at 6:35 PM.
 Ashcraft seconded.
 Motion carried 5-0.

-No action was made during the executive session.
+No action was taken during the executive session.

 OLD BUSINESS